Department of Special Education

 The Master of Science in Education (M.S.E.)
 Degree program in Special Education has an evidence-based practice emphasis, an applied behavior analysis emphasis, and a cross categorical K-12 Wisconsin teaching license emphasis.

-The Evidence Based Practice emphasis and Applied Behavior Analysis emphasis are designed for currently licensed teachers or professionals in related fields who seek advanced knowledge in special education.
+The Evidence Based Practice emphasis and Applied Behavior Analysis emphasis are designed for currently licensed teachers or professionals in related fields who seek advanced knowledge in special education or applied behavior analysis.
 Graduate students who are not seeking licensure select from two emphases: Evidence Based Practices or Applied Behavior Analysis.
 An Applied Behavior Analysis certificate, an Autism Specialist certificate, a Dyslexia and Language Based Learning Disabilities certificate, a Social Emotional Learning and Mental Health in Schools certificate, a Transition Specialist certificate, and a Trauma Informed Practice in Education certificate may also be attained as part of these two emphases.

 Lama Bergstrand-Othman